robmuh/robmuh.github.com/_posts/2014-01-19-pro-developer-tools-list.markdown

 account and contains more instructional material than any other service.
 This is why [KhanAcademy][] and others choose it.

-You may never make a video of your own, but shances are someone else has and you'll need an account to remember all the videos you collect covering development and other topics you care about.
+You may never make a video of your own, but chances are someone else has and you'll need an account to remember all the videos you collect covering development and other topics you care about.